Lost-Empire-Entertainment/Elypso-engine/README.md

 ![Engine screenshot](image.png)

 # This branch is heavily outdated and **Elypso engine** is being remade on the _remake branch.
-Follow that if you want to latest currently unstable changes.
+Follow that if you want to see the latest currently unstable changes.
 This branch will be removed once the remake is ready to replace the contents of this branch.

 **Elypso engine** is an OpenGL C++ 20 game development engine and it uses several libraries listed in [the library file](LIBRARIES.md).